TREASURIES-U.S. Treasury yields rise as inflation worries persist

 The rise in inflation is increasingly broad-based as opposed to extreme moves in a few supply-constrained categories as it was much of last year, Goldman Sachs said in a note.

-The core price index for personal consumption expenditures, a measure for goods and services without volatile food and energy prices, is forecast in a Reuters poll at an annual 5.1% for January.
+The core price index for personal consumption expenditures, a measure for goods and services without volatile food and energy prices to be released on Friday, is forecast in a Reuters poll at an annual 5.1% for January.

 The Treasury sold $53 billion in five-year notes to yield 1.88%.
 A strong auction often has been seen in this rising-rates environment followed by poor performance later, Tom Simons, money market economist at Jefferies LLC, said in a note.